portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 In some scenarios, for the special industry callers of contact center, we will need the special agents who have rich special industry knowledges and skills to serve them.

-PortSIP PBX provides the "**Exclusive Agent**" feature allow set up one or more agents from the queue  as "**Exclusive Agent**" for the special callers, once the call comes from these callers, the queue will distributes the call to the **exclusive agent** give highest priority if the agent is idle, of course if all exclusive agents are busy / sign out, the call will be distributed to other agents.
+PortSIP PBX provides the "**Exclusive Agent**" feature allow set up one or more agents from the queue  as "**Exclusive Agent**" for the special callers, once the call comes from these callers, the queue will distribute the call to the **exclusive agent** give the highest priority if the agent is idle, of course, if all exclusive agents are busy / sign out, the call will be distributed to other agents.